ebassi/halting_problem/content/gnome/2017-guadec.rst

 Shell; I wanted to attend the Rust and GJS sessions, but that would have required the ability to clone myself, or be in more than one place at once.

+During the unconference, I was also able to finally finish the GDK-Pixbuf port of the build system to Meson_.
+Testing is very much welcome, before we bin the Autotools build and bring one of the oldest modules in GNOME into the future.

+Additionally, I was invited to the GNOME Release Team, mostly to deal with the various continuous integration build issues.
+This, sadly, does not mean that I'm one step closer to my ascendance as the power mad dictator of all of GNOME, but it means that if there are issues with your module, you have a more-or-less official point of contact.

 ----

 I can't wait for GUADEC 2018!
 See you all in Almería!